skalam-django/dream-home/README.md

 ## Enable Master-ESP32 to communicate with Slaves (Appliance-NodeMCU and Operator-NodeMCU) and Server
 Step1: Using Arduino IDE upload master_credentials.ino (MCU Code/master_credentials/master_credentials.ino) to NodeMCU

-Step2: Using Arduino IDE upload OperatorClient.ino (MCU Code/MasterSocketServer/MasterSocketServer.ino) in that NodeMCU again.
+Step2: Using Arduino IDE upload MasterSocketServer.ino (MCU Code/MasterSocketServer/MasterSocketServer.ino) in that NodeMCU again.
 This is the code which communicates with Slaves(Operators and Appliances) and the Server

+Step3: Connect SIM800l with ESP32 via Serial Bus (Rx Pin: 16, Tx Pin: 17, Rst Pin: 5)